jorgworkrepo/3sem_javascript_exercises/DOMEVENTS.md

 4. Adding an event handler to each div would be cumbersome and non-efficient (what if you had been asked to add 100 or thousands of new id’s).
 We will use JavaScripts event bubbling mechanism to solve this with only a single event handler.
 Add a new div with the **id="outer"** around all our div’s and assign a single click eventhandler (with the event argument) to this div.

-5. Implement code to write to the console:
-   - The value of id pointed to by the target property (which you get from the event argument)
+5. Implement some code that can printout the value of the id pointed to by the target property (which you get from the event argument).

 **Hint:**